Hofls/useful-info/cookbooks/user-experience.md

     * AWS:
         * Each disabled option has a hint that explains why it is disabled
         * To delete something - you have to type its name (for confirmation)
+    * VLC media player:
+        * You stop watching video without reaching its end.
+Next time VLC asks if you want to continue watching.
 * In-app search - allows searching inside application options, great navigation technique (IntelliJ IDEA => Find Action)
 * Sane defaults - couple clicks and everything is working out of the box
 * Simple installation process (minimum user involvement)